Skip to main content

 $k$-Nearest Minimum Spanning Tree

-The k-nearest Minimum Spanning Tree ($k$-MST) generalises $k$-nearest neighbour networks ($k$-NN) to minimum spanning trees.
+The k-nearest Minimum Spanning Tree ($k$-MST) generalizes $k$-nearest neighbor networks ($k$-NN) to minimum spanning trees.
 It adds the $k$ shortest edges between components.
 Since data points start as distinct components, all $k$-NN edges are included in the kMST.
+This approach is faster than the noisy minimum spanning tree union because it runs the Boruvka algorithm only once.

 To avoid creating shortcuts in the manifold, a distance threshold $\epsilon$ can be applied.
 The parameter is specified as a fraction of the shortest edge between components and provides an upper distance limit for the $2$-to-$k$ alternative edges.